s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     | otherwise = x * 4
 ~~~~

-Yet another technique for conditional computation is using pattern matching.
+Yet another technique for conditional computation is to use pattern matching.
 For conditional
 statements we can use it by writing definitions of the function for specific values, like

 ~~~~{.haskell